preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-archive/index.rst

 .. image:: dm-archive-address.png

+To be able to access the Archive, you must have permission to do so.
+This permission completely separate from any set in the Team site.
+The Archive exists in a different Site Collection.

 A copy of all published document's editions are normally placed in an archive, but for some Document Types that really don't need to be archived, it can be turned off.
 In which archive douments of a certain Document Type should be archived (if there are several archives) can also be set for the Document Type.
 See the heading "Archive" on this page: :doc:`Document Types </admin-settings/tenant-settings/document-management/document-types/index>`

 The following information is available in the archive: